lennonkc/ai-tools-map/README.md

         - Unlike the WEB, Font Web is built 100% tightly integrated with a real database and genuine back-end logic.
 However, API services are an additional component, typically developed separately from the main logic, which results in extra costs.
       - Complexity
-        - API calling complexity causing most platform will not 1:1 100% provides exact API.
+        - API calling complexity causing most platform will not 1:1 100% provides exact API..
-    - Real Cases
-      - Netsuite
-        - Unable to fetch data from Customized Searchcan only read it by Suite_Script+API
-      - Amazon Seller Center
-        - FBAs details
-        - users level order data
-      - They are real cases I met in the past 2 months.
-I believe that must be more.
   - Handling highly repetitive tasks

-### API-Based <!-- markmap: fold -->
+#### API-Based <!-- markmap: fold -->

-- MCP ✅
-  - More than thousands of pre-built MCPs, connected almost all known APPs or platform...<br>🚨 MCPs is gradually replacing all the known APIs
-  - MCP vs API
+- MCP⭐
-    - AI decide what APIs to call and complete entire task, human don\`t need to work on API to API. <br> Only focus on NATURAL LANGUAGE to talk with MCP, teach MCP to call correct APIs
-- Function Call ❌ <br>(Technologies on the verge of obsolescence)
+- Function Call
-  - Examples
-    - Using different APIs to provide data to AI directly
-  - Use cases
+- API
-    - Connect Different Software that providing Nice APIs

 ## Tools